HamzaAhmedKhan15/hamzaahmedkhan15/README.md

 <p align="left">

 ## About Me:
 Im an aspiring MERN Stack Developer from Karachi, Pakistan with a strong commitment to creating exceptional web experiences.
-Currently in my 7th semester pursuing a BS in Computer Science degree from NED University.
+Currently in my final semester pursuing a BS in Computer Science degree from NED University.

 My educational journey has given me a solid base in computer science principles, algorithms, and data structures.
 With a keen eye for detail and a passion for coding, I am continually enhancing my proficiency in adopting new technologies.

 <br/>

-- 🌱 I’m currently learning **Blockchain**
+- 🌱 I’m currently learning **Blockchain** and **Full Stack Web Development**

 - 💬 Ask me about **MERN (MongoDB, Express JS, React JS, Node JS), Python, MySQL, Git**